SAM: Self-adapting Mixture Prior to Dynamically Borrow Information from Historical Data in Clinical Trials: Methods

 where

 As the level of prior-data conflict increases, $R$ decreases, resulting in a decrease in the weight $w$ assigned to information borrowing.
 Thus, $\pi_{sam}(\theta)$ has the ability to self-adjust based on the degree of prior-data conflict.
-To ensure better control of bias and minimize type I error inflation, we opt to maximize $p(D | H_1, \theta)$ in equation (\ref{LRT}) for less aggressive information borrowing.
 In practice, $\theta_h$ is unknown and can be substituted with an estimate, such as the posterior mean estimate $\hat{\theta}_h=E(\pi_1(\theta))$ or the maximum likelihood estimate, to calculate $w$.

 One significant advantage of the SAM prior, as a mixture prior, is that they are often analytically tractable.
 This substantially simplifies posterior inference, as demonstrated in the subsequent section.
 The computational requirements of utilizing SAM priors are similar to those of fixed-weight mixture priors.
-As Schmidli et al. (2014) have emphasized, the tractability of the analysis lowers the barrier for implementation and enables the rapid evaluation of operating characteristics.
-To facilitate the use of the SAM priors, we have developed both an R package and a web application, which are available for free on CRAN and www.trialdesign.org, respectively.
+As Schmidli et al. (2014) have emphasized, the tractability of the analysis lowers the barrier to implementation and enables the rapid evaluation of operating characteristics.
+To facilitate the use of the SAM priors, we have developed both R package ``SAMprior" and a web application, which are available for free on CRAN and \url{www.trialdesign.org}, respectively.

-An alternative approach to accounting for $H_1$ and CSD is to assign $\pi_0(\theta)$ a bimodal prior, such as the inverse moment (iMOM) prior (Johnson and Rossell, 2010) or a mixture of two beta/normal priors with modes at $\theta \pm \delta$, in the fixed-weight mixture prior.
-This approach, however, does not perform well (see Supporting Information).
+The SAM prior is an empirical Bayes method as $w$ depends on $D$.
+Additionally, we investigate three alternative approaches: (a) a fully Bayesian approach by assigning $w$ a uniform prior, and two modifications of the fixed-weight mixture prior by assigning $\pi_0(\theta)$ a bimodal prior including (b) the inverse moment (iMOM) prior (Johnson and Rossell, 2010) and (c) a mixture of two beta/normal priors with modes at $\theta \pm \delta$.
+Methods (b) and (c) aim to account for $H_1$ and CSD in the fixed-weight mixture prior.
+Despite their apparent appeal, none of these approaches perform well (see Supporting Information).
+Similar challenges have been observed for power prior and commensurate prior (Neuenschwander et al., 2000; Jiang et al., 2023).